-Why this manifesto Since 1905, we have been developing, designing and shaping lightweight and long-lasting fibre-cement building solutions.
+Why this manifesto Since 1905, we have been developing, designing and shaping long-lasting fiber-cement building solutions, gradually specializing in lightweight construction.
 Today, we are exploring What Happens Next - looking for ways, partnerships, processes and services to give our materials a new life.
 It is a work in progress, a change so fundamental that we cannot achieve it alone.
 The scale of the challenge and potential opportunities requires commitment across and beyond the entire value chain.
 By working together with engineers, academics, regulators, suppliers, fabricators, architects and installers, we want to eliminate waste in the industry, starting with our own.
 'For generations, our materials have helped build the homes and cities we live in.
 The challenge of our generation is to build with a lighter impact.
 Knowing that the building industry is key to tackling climate change, we want to do more than just transform our materials.
 We want to work with you to change the system.'